p10rahulm/academic-paper-writing/README.md

 #### 3.7.4.
 Working with peers to get to a better paper

 #### 3.7.5.
 Responding to reviewer commentary
+## Letters to the editor

+### Cover Letter

+The cover letter is something that goes with the submission of a paper to a journal.
+It is a letter to the editor which describes what you did in maximum of one page.
+- Objective is to convince the editor of your papers relevance to their journal.
+- Advice from [Springer](https://www.springer.com/gp/authors-editors/authorandreviewertutorials/submitting-to-a-journal-and-peer-review/cover-letters/10285574) for the cover letter
+- Use templates for the cover letter - several can be found from a simple google search
+- Typically the editor sees tonnes of papers from all kinds of different fields so it's important to give them context on why your work is important - Relevant and Timely.
+- The cover letter is useful to tell the editor what you have been doing and why it's relevant apart from what is contained in the paper itself.
+- Remember the editors care about their own readership so showing that your work is important, is important!

+### Follow up letters

+- The same guidelines as before apply here. e respectful, polite and formal.
+- Do not dismiss recommendations or critiques, be mindful of them and accept them when they are constructive, especially if the reviewer is known to be a senior member of your community.
+- At the same time, you don't immediately have to accede to everything.
+In case you think that some of the observations of the reviewers is because they have not understood the paper, do clarify your viewpoint.
+  - For example "Thank you for your observations with regard to XY that Z should also be included.
+While agreeing to most of your views, we also want to bring to your notice ABC which may address some of your concerns.
+Specifically, ---some explanation here---.
+Do let us know if this satisfies your question.
+In case you still have more questions or want us to include Z, we would be happy to send over a revised draft."

+#### 3.8.
+Reviewing your work

+## Create your own review

+### Review Yourself

+Basic Checklist as follows:
+- Did you pass the so what test?
+- Does the problem statement remain the same throughout the paper?
+- Is the title of the paper coherent?
+- Are the Keywords adequate?
+- Is the content of the research coherent with the aims and scopes of the journal you are targeting?

 ## 4. References